ArpanPrj/MyReproducibilityProject/README.md

 ---

 ### Differential Expression Analysis

-With count data in hand, we jump into R to perform statistical analysis using **DESeq2 (v1.38.3)**.
+**Note:** *The gene count matrix data obtained from prepDE.py is used as input data for the analysis* With count data in hand, we jump into R to perform statistical analysis using **DESeq2 (v1.38.3)**.
 Here's what happens:

 - Raw counts are normalized to account for differences in library size and sequencing depth.